A lot or a little?

 Is it any good?

 While the movie is populated with many likable characters, it feels like a retread with many fuzzy plot points that will leave both kids and adults scratching their heads.
 The familiar theme of a good self fighting a bad self is at the heart of this chip off the Frozen iceberg.
 Yet since the "good" Orm is a cheater and a liar, small children may wonder what it is that separates him from the "evil" Orm trying to escape from inside the mirror.
-Overall this tale is too confusing to keep most kids interested.
+Overall The Snow Queen: Magic of the Ice Mirror is too confusing to keep most kids interested.

 Talk to your kids about ...